Share this page

 var classArray: [classDomain] classType;

-// Explicit constructor.
+// Explicit initializer.

-proc GenericClass(type classType, elements : int) {
+proc init(type classType, elements : int) {

-this.classDomain = {1..#elements};
+this.classDomain = {1..elements};

 }

-// to copy classes of different types and cast on the fly.
+// types and cast on the fly.

-proc GenericClass(other : GenericClass(?otherType),
+proc init(other : GenericClass(?),

-type classType = otherType) {
+type classType = other.classType) {

 this.classDomain = other.classDomain;